Big Cat Rescue

 • Cleaning the feeding facilities (cold stores and preparation areas)

-• Preparing and giving out enrichments – things that can stimulate behaviour such as bags containing scents and catnip which the lions love!
+• Preparing and giving out enrichments – things that help stimulate the animals such as bags containing scents and catnip which the lions love!

 • Taking care of the rescued donkeys, including brushing and health checks